The Treaty Map

 Pre-confederation treaties are those negotiated from 1763, the date of King George III’s treaty-making Royal Proclamation to 1862, just before Canadian Confederation.
 The treaties captured in this era represent early English attempts to establish sovereignty, obtain land for settlement and colonization.
 They were considered transactions, above all else.
 From a First Nation perspective, however, these agreements served to solidify a post-war alliance and represented peace, friendship, and sharing agreements.
 These early colonial treaties, sometimes called the “blank” treaties, often lacked documentation, were negotiated very quickly, and plagued by confusion and obfuscation.
 It is no surprise, then, that nearly all of the pre-confederation era treaties were — or continue to be — contested in litigation and negotiation.
 The treaties in this era are a record of Canada’s attempt to dispossess Indigenous people from the land and assert sovereignty via deception and fraud.

 The Confederation era treaties – often simply referred to as the “Numbered Treaties” – are those negotiated from 1871 to 1923.
-After 100 years of pre-confederation era treaty negotiations, First Nations north and west of the Great Lakes began demanding clearer terms and Canada so they applied a strategy of standardization.
+After 100 years of pre-confederation era treaty negotiations, First Nations north and west of the Great Lakes began demanding clearer terms of Canada so they applied a strategy of standardization.
 They sought land surrender and relocation to make way for settlement, paired with modest services, annuities and occasionally support for a transition to European-style agriculture.
 For their part, First Nations continued to exercise their view of treaties as sharing agreements that reflected shared sovereignty and relationality.
 In most First Nation accounts of these treaties, settlers were simply obtaining access to land “no deeper than the depth of a plow” with limited impact on their day-to-day lives.
 But when these competing visions of treaties resulted in conflict, the Indian Act was deployed to coerce First Nations to abide by the Crown’s interpretation of terms.
 The fight for a just interpretation of the Numbered Treaties endures.

 The so-called Modern Treaty era began in 1975 and continues into the present.
 Following the conclusion of the Numbered treaties in 1923, Canada abandoned treaty-making.
 But First Nations, Inuit and Métis protested the illegal occupation of their land and exploitation of their resources in Quebec, the West and the North.
 This unfolded in the courts with the Calder Decision, resistance to the 1969 White Paper, and the MacKenzie Valley Pipeline Inquiry.
 Paired with Canada and the territories’ rush to develop hydroelectric and oil and gas resources, a new land claim process emerged, resulting in modern treaties.
 While treaties in this latest era are more comprehensive in scope, access to the land remained the overarching goal for Canada.
 In exchange for extinguishing, modifying, or not asserting title to the vast majority of their territories, First Nation, Métis and Inuit in the modern treaty era secured financial compensation, consultative rights, and options to negotiate self-government.
 The challenge, as with previous eras, is their lack of implementation